 chrome.runtime.onMessage.addListener((request, sender, sendResponse) => { // ... handle message here return true // your error message says you already return true })

-The runtime.onMessage event to listen for messages from another part of your extension.
-Most MV3 APIs are asynchronous and can return promises when it makes sense to do so.
-Reading a response back however can be done using callbacks or promise-style.
+The runtime.onMessage event allows you to listen for messages from another part of your extension.
+Most Manifest V3 APIs can return promises when it makes sense to do so.
+Reading a response back can be done using callbacks or a promise-based approach.

 Method-1 : Content script to read response: